Spots & Wrinkles: Tips To Prevent Premature Aging

 Nutrition

-If you eat foods that contain refined sugar, unhealthy fats, artificial additives, and drink little to no water on a daily basis, chances are rife that your skin will suffer because of the loss of elasticity.
+If you eat foods that contain refined sugar, unhealthy fats, and artificial additives, and drink little to no water on a daily basis, chances are rife that your skin will suffer because of the loss of elasticity.

 Age-associated skin problems

-Age spots: Age spots are brown and gray pigmented spots in the skin, mainly on the face, chest, and neck, caused by sun damage.
+Age spots: Age spots are brown and grey pigmented spots in the skin, mainly on the face, chest, and neck, caused by sun damage.

-Keratosis: These are non-cancerous skin growths mainly on the face, nape of the neck, upper-chest, scalp, forearms, and the back of the hands, caused by prolonged sun exposure.
+Keratosis: These are non-cancerous skin growths mainly on the face, nape of the neck, upper chest, scalp, forearms, and the back of the hands, caused by prolonged sun exposure.

 Wrinkles and fine lines: These are creases on the skin caused by ultraviolet radiation that obstructs the collagen production in the skin, making it lose its elasticity.